bsdlcook/freebsd/README.md

 There's not much to it (given you've met the prerequisites). *Now for the fun part*:
 - Clone this repo ``git clone --recursive https://gitlab.com/lcook/freebsd`` (remove ``--recursive`` to prevent cloning my [Emacs configuration](https://gitlab.com/lcook/emacs) and [custom ports](https://gitlab.com/lcook/ports/tree/adhoc) (needed for the Suckless utils) repository) and change to that given directory;
 - From there you'll find a setup script that you can run by typing ``./bootstrap`` and everything else is done for you;
-- The default shell is changed to fish so you'll be prompted to enter your password for the chsh command;
+- The default shell is changed to fish, as well as configuration files copied to the home directory;
+- There's different *phases* of the bootstrapping process that have a set of given tasks, feel free to peek into the script;
+- Once these phases have completed it's suggested your reboot your computer;
 - Note: the **x11-fonts/nerd-fonts** package is fairly large, give it time to download and extract (be patient).

 ## Suckless